 Yes, the amounts will be different as frozen spinach has already been partially cooked and compacted so you need a lot less (see recipe notes).
-We suggest to partially defrost the spinach in some warm water and roughly chop it with a knife.
-Add as chopped pieces with water, no need to puree.
+We suggest partially defrosting the spinach in some warm water and roughly chopping it with a knife.
+Add chopped pieces with water, no need to puree.

 Aromatics & Spices

 Sauteed onions, garlic and ginger add a lot of aromas and flavor to the rice.
 The spice level is mild and you should be able to find what you need in most supermarkets.

 To be honest, if you don’t have all the spices, you could just use the aromatics, rice and spinach and will get beautiful tasting rice just with fewer Indian notes.
 Alternatively, you can add a teaspoon of cumin powder or mild curry powder and just use that.

 Other Indian Recipes You Might Like

 - Instant Pot Butter Chicken – we can’t get enough of this classic!

 - Rice Pilaf With Chickpeas – another fabulous vegetarian rice dish.